ltimsit/Corewar/README.md

 👌 enjoy:)

 Corewar demo with our displayer at max speed (100 cycles per frame):
-The displayer use the Minilibx witch is a light graphical library using openGL
+The displayer use the Minilibx which is a light graphical library using openGL
 ![alt text](https://github.com/ltimsit/Corewar/blob/master/images/Screen%20Recording%202019-12-12%20at%202.23.00%20PM.gif "Corewar demo")